 - b.
-When the rear top (8) is pulled up from the storage area, one person must hold the storage lid and another person must pull up the soft top. - c.
-Pull up the top using both hands, holding the rear top (A) as illustrated d.
-Pull down and slide the storage lid to close while holding the rear soft top from the right and left side of the vehicle.
+When the rear top (A) is pulled up from the storage area, one person must hold the storage lid and another person must pull up the soft top. - c.
+Pull up the top using both hands, holding the rear top (A) as illustrated.